Ohio Valley University: Baseball

 OVU Baseball participated in the 2006 NCAA Division II tournament after winning the WVIAC tournament.
 They lost in the first round to Kutztown University, but rebounded with a win over Pitt-Johnstown in the loser's bracket.
 They were defeated by Kutztown again, ending their run in the double-elimination field.

 Former MLB pitcher Dustin Nippert was a member of the OVU baseball team before transferring to West Virginia University.

-Men's Basketball

-The men's basketball team participated in the NCCAA Division I tournament in 2001.

-Volleyball

-The OVU women's volleyball team reached the G-MAC championship game in 2014 and was defeated in the final by reigning champion Cedarville University.